Dubai unveils its newest old hotel: the QE2

-(CNN) — In Dubai, the new is easily coveted; from skyscrapers to sports cars.
-So it may come as a surprise that the latest luxury hotel will also be its oldest.
+(CNN) — In Dubai, the new is easily coveted -- from skyscrapers to sports cars.
+So it may come as a surprise that the latest luxury hotel is also its oldest.

-The ship's age gives it an edge in Dubai's hotel market, argues Hamza Mustafa, CEO of PCFC Hotels, the government-owned company operating the ship.
+The ship's age gives it an edge in Dubai's hotel market, says Hamza Mustafa, CEO of PCFC Hotels, the government-owned company operating the ship.

 "It's a new offering, it's something with a lot of historic value," he tells CNN.
 "Dubai is a new city and this is one of the oldest things here."

-In fact, the ocean liner, launched by the UK's Queen Elizabeth II in 1967, is four years older than the formation of the UAE itself.
+In fact, the ocean liner, launched by the UK's Queen Elizabeth II in 1967, is 4 years older than the formation of the UAE itself.

 Preserving the ship's history

-The ship's historic value is its selling point, there will be no sky-high tennis courts, aquariums or ski slopes, as offered elsewhere in the city.
+The ship's historic value is its selling point when you stay here.
+There will be no sky-high tennis courts, aquariums or ski slopes, as offered elsewhere in the city.
 Instead, its main attractions are firmly grounded in the past: a museum mapping QE2's 39 years of service, a chance to walk the same decks as Nelson Mandela and David Bowie, and for some very special guests -- "by invitation only" -- there is the opportunity to sleep in the royal suites where Queen Elizabeth II and her mother once rested their heads.

 224 rooms are currently open for business -- rising to at least 600 by the hotel's grand opening in October -- and prices start at $150 per night.
 The rooms have dark wooden paneling as they did in the sixties, and some still boast the original portholes.